What Are My Spiritual Gifts? A Biblical Guide to Discovering Yours

 Spiritual Gifts vs. Natural Talents

 People often confuse these.
-Here's the difference:
+Here is the difference.

-A naturally talented teacher might also have the spiritual gift of teaching.
-But the spiritual gift adds a dimension — an anointing, an effectiveness, a fruit — that goes beyond natural ability.
+Can they overlap?
+Absolutely.
+A naturally talented teacher may also have the spiritual gift of teaching.
+But the spiritual gift adds a dimension — an anointing, an effectiveness, a fruitfulness — that goes beyond natural ability.

 What Spiritual Gifts Are NOT

+They are not for personal glory.
 Gifts are given for the common good, not to make you look impressive.
-If you're using your gift to build your platform instead of building others up, you've missed the point.
+If you are using your gift to build your platform instead of building others up, you have missed the point.

-"Serving isn't my gift" doesn't excuse you from helping when there's a need.
+They are not an excuse to neglect other areas.
+"Serving is not my gift" does not excuse you from helping when there is a need.
 All Christians are called to love, serve, give, and encourage — regardless of their specific gifts.

 Why It Matters

-Knowing your spiritual gifts isn't just interesting information.
-It's essential for living out your purpose.
+Knowing your spiritual gifts is not just interesting information.
+It is essential for living out your purpose.
+Understanding your gifts is a key part of discovering your calling.
+When you know how God has gifted you:

-- You experience more joy.
-Using your gifts feels like being fully yourself.
+- You experience more joy — using your gifts feels like being fully yourself.

-- The church functions better.
-When everyone uses their gifts, the body works as designed.
+- The church functions better — when everyone uses their gifts, the body works as designed.

-- You avoid burnout.
-Operating outside your gifts constantly leads to exhaustion.
-Operating in them leads to energy.
+- You avoid burnout — operating outside your gifts constantly leads to exhaustion; operating in them leads to energy.

 Paul says it plainly:

-You've received a gift.
+You have received a gift.
 Are you using it?

 The Danger of Unused Gifts

-Two servants invested what they were given and produced more.
+In Matthew 25, Jesus tells a parable about servants entrusted with their master's resources.
+Two invested what they were given and produced more.
 One buried his in the ground.
+The master's response to that third servant is sobering:

 A Practical Next Step